Changing our health means ensuring conditions where everyone has the opportunity to be healthy. We all have a role to play:

 Give everyone a choice of safe, healthy food

 Our food system should provide affordable food with nutritious ingredients, free from harmful contaminants.
 For many families, eating healthy is a daily challenge.
 Call for policies that help eliminate food deserts and bring healthy food to all neighborhoods and schools.
 Support measures like menu labeling that help people make healthier choices.
 Start a community garden.
-Volunteer for a local food bank!

 Prepare for the health effects of climate change

-Our health is connected to our environments.
 What happens upstream in our environments affects our health downstream.
 Support policies that protect the air we breathe, both indoors and outdoors, and the clean water we drink.
 Policies that protect our health from natural and manmade weather events and disasters are just as important.
 Support efforts that help communities prepare for and adapt to the health impacts of climate change.